yasir2000/openwrt-oldwiki-md/SoekrisPort.rst

 By default 5% of storage space is reserved for root.
 Use "-m 0" on mke2fs command line to make the whole space available, or install tune2fs and use that.

+In a startup script, you should run 'e2fsck -y /dev/hda3' (from the e2fsprogs package) to correct any problems due to unclean shutdown, and then mount the device.

+Kamikaze 7.10 will gain a feature to mount filesystems at bootup by listing them in /etc/config/fstab - however at the time of writing it did not perform an fsck.

 === jffs data partition ===